-Well, as of late last year, Flywheel and WP Engine are actually owned by the same company.
+Well, as of a few years ago, Flywheel and WP Engine are actually owned by the same company.
 WP Engine acquired Flywheel for an undisclosed sum, so these hosts are more closely linked than you may have realized.
 But, while that acquisition has led to some standardization between the two services, Flywheel and WP Engine are still run separately, have separate (and different) hosting infrastructure and also have different features.

 For those reasons, you may be pushed more towards one host or another, even though some details are similar.
 I’m going to help you to find those differences in this post.

 I’ll start by comparing Flywheel and WP Engine in five broad categories: Features, Performance, Dashboard/User Experience, Pricing (here’s Flywheel’s pricing and here’s WP Engine’s pricing), and Support.

 Then, at the end of the post, I’ll do a rapid-fire comparison of which features are the same and which are different between these two siblings.

 Let’s get started…